Frank Bonsangue

-Frank "Frankie the Butcher" Bonsangue is an American film, stage and television actor.
+Frank "Frankie Butcher" Bonsangue is an American film, stage and television actor.
 He is also a television personality on several cooking shows including the Food Network's "Hot off the Grill Show with Bobby Flay".
 He has appeared in Spider-Man 2, Analyze That and Law & Order.

 Early life

 Frank was born in Astoria, Queens, New York.

 Career

 Before turning to acting, Bonsangue worked in the food business at his family-owned meat market in Greenwich Village, then at the Waldorf Astoria Hotel.
 He has studied acting at the Stella Adler Acting Conservatory, the Michael Howard Studios and the Young Actors Workshop.

-He voice Phil Bell in a best popular video game Grand Theft Auto IV.
+He voiced Phil Bell in the video game Grand Theft Auto IV.